leahgrace555/learning-journal/blogpost6b.md

 # How computers work

-All information stored and processed in computers in represented using electricity.
+All information stored and processed in computers is represented using electricity.
 How is this done?

 ## Binary Number System
 - The smallest unit of information a computer deals with is a "bit"